htrajan/ht-drawsteel/Draw Steel Rules.md

 Choose one of the following benefits:

 - **Honor Among Thieves:** You are considered to have 2 higher Renown when negotiating with [[Criminal|criminals]].
-- **Minion Mower:** When you make a melee attack that targets a minion and at least one more minion is within distance of the attack, the attack gains `(SURGE)`.
+- **Minion Mower:** When you make a melee attack that targets a minion and at least one more minion is within distance of the attack, the attack gains `⚡`.
 - **No, You're Under Arrest!:** You gain an edge on resistance rolls made to escape a [[Grab|grab]].
 Additionally, when you make a successful test to escape manacles or bonds, as part of the same maneuver you can transfer the manacles or bonds to another person adjacent to you without them immediately noticing.

 ### ZOMBIE SLAYER